amanird/docker-pihole/README.md

 # docker-pihole

 Step-by-step instructions for building a Pi-hole DNS server inside Docker running Unbound all on a Raspberry Pi.

-###### Note: These instructions will be based on using a Raspberry Pi microcomputer as the server.
-Alternatively you may use an old PC, virtual machine, or hypervisor (Proxmox is a popular option).
+*Note: These instructions will be based on using a Raspberry Pi microcomputer as the server.
+Alternatively you may use an old PC, virtual machine, or hypervisor (Proxmox is a popular option).*

+##### Auto-installer coming soon!

 <br>